The Fiction Of Flexibility: How The Gig Economy Is Exploiting Workers

 Effective Discourse Intern

-Christian is a current high school student from California with an interest in politics, law, and economics.
-He is a former fellow for the 2025 Fall Cohort and wrote his capstone about the gig economy and relevant policy proposals.
-He now works in the Effective Discourse department.
+Christian is a high school student from California interested in politics, law, and economics.
+He was a fellow for the 2025 Fall Cohort and wrote his capstone about gig economy policy, which earned the Outstanding Capstone Award.
+He now works with the Effective Discourse department.

 Author's Profile